Mokota87/stream-defense-controller/README.md

 ## GENERAL USAGE:
 Normal class:
 If you don't play as a highpriest, you can now press the buttons **1-12** to choose your tower.
-Press the **TRAIN** button to train and get levels.
+Press the **TRAIN** button to train and gain levels.
 Press the **Power UP** and **Power DOWN** buttons to start and stop the usage of power.
+Press the **Altar** button to go to the altar (effect of the altar depends on the map).

 ## Highpriest:
 Press the **PRIESTCAST >** button to open the highpriest window.
 Now you can choose between the 3 buttons on the top of the highpriest window to select your buff.
 When one of the buttons is activated, you can use the buttons 1-12 to choose the tower which you want to buff.
 Please be aware: If you want to play another class you have to deactivate the actual active buff button or simply close the highpriest window.
+You can also cast overall spells which are effecting all towers with this window.
+Some of the spells you first need to unlock in the **Shop** window.

+## Shop Window:
+In the **Shop** window, you can unlock/buy specs for the different classes, spells for the highpriest and you can switch between your gems.
+Beside that, you can hire a merchenary.
+The requirements are shown in a tooltip, when you hover the mouse above the buttons.

+## Merchenary: (Next Version of SDC)
+When you hired a merchenary, he/she will follow your main character automatically.
+However, you can type **!munfollow** to stop him/her to do so.
+Then you still can controll your main character as usual with leftclick on the buttons and you mercenary by rightclick.
+To let your merc follow you aggain, type **!mfollow** in the chat.

 ## Multibox:
 There are two ways to play with more than one character.
 For each way you first need a twitch account for each character.
 You also need to create a profile for each twitch-account.
-The first way is to just open SDC multiple times and choose diferent profiles.
+The first way is to just open SDC multiple times and choose different profiles.
 Then you have an own interface for each account.
 If you dont have multiple monitors the second way is perhaps better for you.
 You can select multiple profiles by holding CTRL while selecting the profiles.
 Then press "load profiles".
 Now all accounts are combined in one Interface.
-But you still can choose between the characters which shall chat the next command by selecting/deselecting the buttons at the top of the window.
+But you still can choose between the characters which shall chat the next command by selecting/deselecting the tabs at the top of the window.

+## Shortkeys:
+If you use the highpriest, you can use the 1,2 and 3 key to switch between your towerbuff spells.

 HAVE FUN!

 # Version History

 ## v.1.0:
 * Main build